microsoft/ignite-learning-paths/aiml/aiml30/README.md

-# How to Build Machine Learning Models with No Code
+# How to Build Machine Learning Models Faster than You Think!